Cloudflare Turnstile

 |---|---|---|

-NEXT_PUBLIC_TURNSTILE_SITE_KEY | Client | Public site key passed to the <Turnstile> widget |
+NEXT_PUBLIC_TURNSTILE_SITE_KEY | Client | Public site key passed to the widget |

 TURNSTILE_SECRET_KEY | Server | Secret key used to verify tokens on the server |

-To create the keys: open the Cloudflare dashboard, go to Turnstile, add a widget, and choose MANAGED mode.
+To create the keys, open the Cloudflare dashboard, go to Turnstile, add a widget, and choose MANAGED mode.
 Add your production domain and localhost under the widget's Hostnames so the same keys work in development.

 Server-side verification

-validateTurnstile (app/actions/turnstile.ts) is the function that confirms a token with Cloudflare.
+validateTurnstile in app/actions/turnstile.ts is the function that confirms a token with Cloudflare.
 It POSTs the token to Cloudflare's siteverify endpoint and returns true only when result.success === true.
-There is no score and no threshold — just pass or fail.
+No score, no threshold.
+Just pass or fail.

 export async function validateTurnstile(token: string): Promise<boolean> {